 - Can my children do some of the simple tasks on my list?

 Do whatever it takes to make that list achievable on an everyday basis.

-Your List Will Keep You Sane
+Your List Will Help You Beat Overwhelm

 My list of essentials was a lifesaver in those busy days of caring for baby and newborn.
 I hope you will find it a helpful technique.
 There is a great deal of peace in knowing that we don’t have to do everything all the time.